Dr Peverelli teaches course in Renmin Summer School

 VU Earth & Life Sciences receives delegation from Guangxi University

-The Dean of Guangxi University, Prof. Zhao Yanlin, visited VU University heading a delegation of 6 on October 13, 2014.
+The Dean of Guangxi University, Prof. Zhao Yanlin, visited VU Amsterdam heading a delegation of 6 on October 13, 2014.
 He was received by Prof. Hans Cornelissen of Earth & Life Sciences, because he has been cooperating with a colleague from Guangxi University for some time.
 However, the delegation took advantage of this visit to discuss cooperation in other fields as well.
 VU China Research Centre's Dr. Peverelli expressed interest in initiating contacts in the field of Business Studies.
 Prof. Zhao and VU's Rector Prof. dr. van der Duyn Schouten signed a memorandum of understanding laying down the intent of both universities to expand contacts and cooperation.

 PhD Workshop 2014

-Dr. Peverelli represented VU University for the 4th time during the annual PhD Workshop in Bejiing, November 22-23.
+Dr. Peverelli represented VU Amsterdam for the 4th time during the annual PhD Workshop in Bejiing, November 22-23.
 This time Prof. Henk Overbeek of the Faculty of Social Sciences was also present.
 They returned with a good portofolio of interesting candidates, who now have to be matched with suitable professors.

 Dr Peverelli interviewed about his latest book